 The enable secret has been hashed with MD5, whereas in the command:

-It is not, in the general case, possible to switch user passwords over to the MD5-based algorithm used for enable secrets, because MD5 is a one-way hash, and the password can't be recovered from the encrypted data at all.
-In order to support certain authentication protocols (notably CHAP), the system needs access to the clear text of user passwords, and therefore must store them using a reversible algorithm.
+It is not, in the general case, possible to switch user passwords over to the MD5-based algorithm used for enable secrets, because MD5 is a one-way hash, and the password cannot be recovered from the encrypted data at all.
+In order to support certain authentication protocols (notably CHAP), the system needs access to the clear text of user passwords, and therefore must store them with a reversible algorithm.